-11.1 Office: People with Disabilities
+11.1 PsyCaD: Disability Unit

-The Office: People with Disabilities resides within the Centre for Psychological Services and Career Development (PsyCad).
-This unit is responsible for the coordination of academic support and integration of students with disabilities in collaboration with divisions and Faculties.
-Therefore, all appropriate UJ staff are responsible in the implementation of support to persons with disabilities

-With regard to students with disabilities, the Office: People with Disabilities amongst other:
+The Disability Unit resides within the Centre for Psychological Services and Career Development (PsyCaD).
+This unit is responsible for the co-ordination of academic support and integration of students with disabilities in collaboration with divisions and Faculties.
+Therefore, all appropriate UJ staff are responsible in the implementation of support to persons with disabilities With regard to students with disabilities, the PsyCaD: Disability Unit amongst other: